learn-co-curriculum/dsc-phase-2-project-v2-3/README.md

 Goes above and beyond with data preparation, such as feature engineering or merging in outside datasets

-> One example of feature engineering could be using the `date` feature to create a new feature called `season`, which represents whether the home was sold in Spring, Summer, Fall, or Winter
+> One example of feature engineering could be using the `date` feature to create a new feature called `season`, which represents whether the home was sold in Spring, Summer, Fall, or Winter.

-> One example of merging in outside datasets could be finding data based on ZIP Code, such as household income or walkability, and joining that data with the provided CSV
+> One example of merging in outside datasets could be finding data based on ZIP Code, such as household income or walkability, and joining that data with the provided CSV.

 #### Meets Objective (Passing Bar)

 Successfully prepares data for modeling, including converting at least one non-numeric feature into ordinal or binary data and handling missing data as needed

-> As a reminder, you can identify the non-numeric features by calling `.info()` on the dataframe and looking for type `object`
+> As a reminder, you can identify the non-numeric features by calling `.info()` on the dataframe and looking for type `object`.

-> Your final model does not necessarily need to include any features that were originally non-numeric, but you need to demonstrate your ability to handle this type of data
+> Your final model does not necessarily need to include any features that were originally non-numeric, but you need to demonstrate your ability to handle this type of data.

 #### Approaching Objective

 Prepares some data successfully, but is unable to utilize non-numeric data

-> If you simply subset the dataframe to only columns with type `int64` or `float64`, your model will run, but you will not pass this objective
+> If you simply subset the dataframe to only columns with type `int64` or `float64`, your model will run, but you will not pass this objective.

 #### Does Not Meet Objective